A Guide to Measuring And Improving Email Bounce Rate

 Ensure that you use a reliable ESP to send email from a reputable IP address.
 Mailmodo ensures that IP and domain are warmed up to increase your chance of getting delivered to the recipient's inbox.

-5. Set up a preference center
+5. Set up a preference centre

 6. Validate emails using email verification tools